-In April 2013, we announced that the FDA had agreed that the data from our - 020 study, together with supportive data from our other studies with pimavanserin, are sufficient to support the filing of a New Drug Application, or NDA, for the treatment of Parkinson's disease psychosis.
+In April 2013, we announced that the FDA had agreed that the data from our -020 study, together with supportive data from our other studies with pimavanserin, are sufficient to support the filing of a New Drug Application, or NDA, for the treatment of Parkinson's disease psychosis.
 We are currently focused on completing the remaining elements of our pimavanserin Parkinson's disease psychosis development program that are needed for submission of an NDA.
 These include customary supportive studies, such as drug-drug interaction studies, and Chemistry, Manufacturing and Controls, or CMC, development, such as stability testing of registration batches.
 While the FDA has agreed that an NDA for pimavanserin would be accepted for filing on the basis of our positive pivotal -020 study, along with supportive efficacy and safety data from other pimavanserin studies, the NDA will be subject to a standard FDA review to determine whether the filing package is adequate to support approval of pimavanserin for Parkinson's disease psychosis.
 We plan to have a pre-NDA meeting with the FDA and may learn that additional studies or CMC development that we are not currently expecting are required before the pimavanserin NDA would be accepted for filing by the FDA.
 Notwithstanding the guidance that we received in April 2013, the FDA retains complete discretion in deciding whether to file and approve an NDA for pimavanserin.
 Thus, significant uncertainty remains regarding the clinical development and regulatory approval process for pimavanserin.

-We expect our net losses to continue for at least several years and are unable to predict the extent of future losses or when we will become profitable, if ever.\
+We expect our net losses to continue for at least several years and are unable to predict the extent of future losses or when we will become profitable, if ever.

 We have experienced significant net losses since our inception.
-As of March 31, 2013, we had an accumulated deficit of approximately \$373.8 million.
+As of September 30, 2013, we had an accumulated deficit of approximately \$393.6 million.
 We expect to incur net losses over the next several years as we advance our programs and incur significant development and commercialization costs.

 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our product candidates.
-Substantially all of our revenues for the quarter ended March 31, 2013 were from our existing collaborations with Allergan and our agreements with other parties, including our research and development grants.
+Substantially all of our revenues for the three and nine months ended September 30, 2013 were from our collaborations with Allergan and our agreements with other parties, including our research and development grants.
 The research term of our 2003 collaboration with Allergan concluded in March 2013.
-As a result, we will no longer recognize revenues from this collaboration and, therefore, we expect our revenues to decrease beginning in the second quarter of 2013.
-We anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues for the next several years.
+As a result, we will no longer recognize revenues from this collaboration.
+Until such time as we may gain regulatory approval for, and generate revenues from, product sales, we anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues.